BIDS/repro-case-studies/case-studies/arokem.md

 ideas in `osmosis` were eventually ported into Dipy, accomodating the application programming interfact (API), documentation and testing requirements of that project.
-Furthermore, the prediction and cross-validation API implemented in Dipy is designed to be sufficiently general to accomodate new models, and mechanisms to evaluate their performance in fitting dMRI data.
+Furthermore, the prediction and cross-validation API implemented in Dipy that I implemented in `Dipy` is designed to be sufficiently general to accomodate new models, and mechanisms to evaluate their performance in fitting dMRI data.

 Through Dipy, the code in this project is now also distributed widely through both Github and the Python Package Index (PYPI), under the permissive BSD